cessen/ropey/README.md

 Ropey is fast and minimizes memory usage:

-- On a recent mobile i7 Intel CPU, Ropey performed over 1.8 million small incoherent insertions per second while building up a text roughly 100 MB large.
+- On a recent Intel i7 mobile CPU, Ropey performed over 1.8 million small incoherent insertions per second while building up text roughly 100 MB large.
 Coherent insertions (i.e. all near the same place in the text) are even faster, doing the same task at over 3.3 million insertions per second.